ABZ-Aaron/SQL-Tutorials/README.md

 One example is *concatenating* columns together.

 To give a new field a proper name, we use the AS keyword.
+Note that we don't actually have to include the AS keyword.
+The query would work exactly the same if we omitted this.
+However it's good practice to include it, for readability.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Concat.png">